Frank Micic

-Franko Mičić (born 29 October 1940) is a Croatian-Australian former soccer player.
+Franko Mičić (born 29 October 1940) is a former soccer player.
 Mičić played the majority of his senior career in the Victorian State League for Footscray J.U.S.T. with short stints with South Melbourne Hellas and St Kilda Hakoah.
 He played a single season with J.U.S.T. in the National Soccer League (NSL).
-He played in six international matches for the Australia national soccer team.
+Born in Yugoslavia, he played in six international matches for the Australia national soccer team.

 Early life

 Mičić was born in Zadar, Yugoslavia, modern-day Croatia.
 As a teenager, his family left to migrate to the United States.
 Mičić only made it as far as Italy where he played local football.
 At the age of 19, he migrated from Italy to Australia.

 Playing career

 Club career

 On arriving in Australia, Mičić joined J.U.S.T. making his debut in the Victorian State League in 1959 after two reserve grade appearances.

 Mičić joined South Melbourne ahead of the 1968 season, with the Hellas paying A$7,000 for his services.
 He returned to J.U.S.T. for the 1969 season.

 After playing in Footscray J.U.S.T.'s first season in the National Soccer League, Mičić transferred to St Kilda Hakoah for the 1978 Victorian State League season as a playing coach.
 Mičić was replaced as Hakoah coach in mid-1979.